rainforestapp/rainforest-orb/README.md

 ### A Rainforest QA API token

 You can find yours on the [Integrations](https://app.rainforestqa.com/settings/integrations) setting page.
 Do not expose this token in your `circleci/.config.yml` file.
 Instead, [use an environment variable in CircleCI](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project).
-The default name for this token is `RAINFOREST_TOKEN`.
+The default name for this variable is `RAINFOREST_API_TOKEN`.
 You may use a different name, and pass that in to the `rainforest/run` command (see below).

 ### A run group with at least one test